 The circadian rhythm is the body’s natural 24-hour biological clock.
 It helps us to feel energetic in the morning when the sun is out, and sleepy in the evening before bed.
 Sleep helps to set and maintain the circadian rhythm — when that rhythm is thrown off, it can affect everything in the body, especially the immune system and hormone balance.
 An out-of-balance circadian rhythm can leave us with fatigue during the day and increased sugar cravings, as well as make it hard to fall asleep at night, even when our body is tired.

-Interestingly, a 2006 study found that third shift workers, who typically have disrupted sleep patterns due to the nature of their jobs, were found to be at greater risk for developing thyroid antibodies compared to daytime workers.
+Interestingly, a 2006 study found that third shift workers who typically have disrupted sleep patterns due to the nature of working overnight, were found to be at greater risk for developing thyroid antibodies compared to daytime workers.
+Subsequent research supports that shift work can negatively impact thyroid health as well.
+[7]

-In addition, there are links between Hashimoto’s and sleep apnea, as well as with hypersomnia, the condition I had throughout college and grad school where I slept a lot, but never felt rested.
-Needless to say, having a deficiency in thyroid hormones can certainly make someone feel sluggish, fatigued and sleepy.
+There are links between Hashimoto’s and sleep apnea, as well as with hypersomnia, the condition I had throughout college and grad school where I slept a lot, but never felt rested.
+Needless to say, having a deficiency in thyroid hormones can certainly make someone feel sluggish, fatigued, and sleepy.

 Because thyroid hormones play such a big role in sleep quality, I suggest that anyone with Hashimoto’s who is struggling with sleep, begin by running a full thyroid panel.
 Thyroid labs, especially TSH, free T3, and free T4, are going to be critical for determining if you need to start, increase, or reduce the dose of your thyroid hormone medications, as well as if you’re on the right thyroid medications.